Print Version [PDF]

 A Bibliography of American Educational History: an Annotated and Classified Guide.
 1975.

-A specialized bibliography whose primary focus is the history of American Education.
-Annotated.
+Annotated bibliography with a primary focus on the history of American education.

 Reviews the literature of desegregation in education in America from the Brown decision of 1954 to 1974.